We’ve got everything you need to know about one of Washington, DC’s most popular attractions.

-Read on for more reasons why you should visit the re-imagined attraction that will help the entire family discover the fascinating world of espionage.
+Read on for more reasons why you should visit the attraction that will help the entire family discover the fascinating world of espionage.
 Check out the museum's website for more information and to purchase your tickets today.

-Exhibits are now more international and comprehensive.
+Exhibits are international and comprehensive.

-The new International Spy Museum journeys well beyond the Western focus of its first iteration.
 In total, 39 countries are featured in the museum, with spies from Asia, Europe and the Middle East all showcased.
 New exhibits also go into much deeper detail regarding the science, technology and analysis used in spycraft.
 Controversial topics, including the use of torture and secret surveillance, are also covered, with multiple perspectives shared that inspire rumination and debate.

 You can embark on your own Undercover Mission throughout your visit.

-When you begin your adventure through the new Spy Museum, make sure to check in to receive your Undercover Mission.
+When you begin your adventure through the Spy Museum, make sure to check in to receive your Undercover Mission.
 You will be granted a lanyard, which you can use to scan at a kiosk to begin your solo operation.
 You will be asked several questions, the answers to which determine your mission, cover identity and expertise.
 From there, you continue your mission on kiosks throughout the exhibit rooms.
 Along the way, you will be challenged to analyze clues, keep your cover, find and contact sources, collect intel at dead drop sites and much more.
 Your skills are monitored throughout and when you get home, you can access a personal score sheet online through the information on your lanyard, which then leads to even more content.

 You will learn about important spies and espionage operations throughout history.